-Although recent years have witnessed the great success of graph convolutional networks in various domains, there are still many open problems to be solved and a lot of room for further exploration [32, 216, 219].
-Except for the frequently mentioned directions, such as proposing GCNs for more complicated types of networks or to further increase the expressivity or scalability of GCNs, we would like to point out three potential directions which combine the traditional graph analysis approaches and GCN approaches.
+Although recent years have witnessed the great success of graph convolutional networks in various domains, there are still many open problems to be solved and a lot of room for further exploration [20], [21], [22].
+Except for the frequently mentioned directions, such as proposing GCNs for more complicated types of networks or to further increasing the expressivity or scalability of GCNs, we would like to point out four potential directions which combine the traditional graph analysis approaches and GCN approaches.

-Exploring the applicability of more structural measures in GCNs.
-We have seen appearances of various structural measures in GCNs, from the simplest node degree [78] to the much more complicated distance information [201] and graphlet orbits [27].
+1) EXPLORING THE APPLICABILITY OF MORE STRUCTURAL MEASURES IN GCNs orbits [15].
 However, there are many other traditional structural measures that have yet to be fully explored in the context of GCNs.
-For example, subgraph formation based measures, such as the clustering coefficient [184] and the closure coefficient [94, 196], could be incorporated as node-level features or used to weight the edges of the graph [177].
-Global path based measures, such as the closeness or betweenness centrality measures, can be used to guide the sampling of nodes, edges or subgraphs when constructing the training set for a GCN [219].
+For example, subgraph formation based measures, such as the clustering coefficient [28] and the closure coefficient [29], [80], could be incorporated as node-level features or used to weight the edges of the graph [235].
+Global path based measures, such as the closeness or betweenness centrality measures, can be used to guide the sampling of nodes, edges or subgraphs when constructing the training set for a GCN [22].
 For example, we could use closeness centrality to select the nodes that are most influential in the graph and build subgraphs based on these nodes as the input to the GCN.
 It would be interesting to see how these and other structural measures could be utilised in GCNs to improve performance on certain tasks or in particular types of networks.